Page at a glance

 Core questions answered

-- Which data flows need to be disclosed once email capture and checkout exist?
+- Which data flows are disclosed for email capture, analytics, and checkout?

 - What user rights or contact details should the final policy include?